 The Athens program is headquartered at the College Year in Athens (CYA) Academic Center, located in central Athens, next to the Panathenaic Stadium and opposite the National Gardens.

-Athens program participants are housed in furnished apartments, in groups of three to seven.
-All apartments are typically in the Pangrati neighborhood about a ten-minute walk from the CYA Academic Center.
+Athens program participants are typically housed in furnished apartments, in groups of roughly three to seven.
+All apartments are usually in the Pangrati neighborhood about a ten-minute walk from the CYA Academic Center.
 A Chicago Graduate Assistant will reside nearby.
 Each apartment includes a common area, a kitchen (stocked with tableware and basic cooking equipment), bathroom, and balcony.
 Apartments are simply but fully furnished, with air-conditioned bedrooms and WiFi Internet access.
 Towels and bed linens, including sheets and blankets, are provided.
 Laundry facilities are available at the CYA Academic Center.

 Participants in the Athens program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the civilization studies sequence and the Modern Greek or Ancient Greek language course.
 The civilization sequence meets the College’s civilization requirement.
 Students who have already met this requirement may use these courses as electives.
 Their use, partial or total, in a program of study (major) must be approved by the undergraduate chair of the student’s respective major.
 The language course will normally count as an elective.
 Neither Modern nor Ancient Greek courses in Athens are keyed to Chicago’s Modern or Ancient Greek language sequences.
 Course titles, units of credit, and grades are placed on the College transcript.